 - You are expected to pay for books, all course fees and all mandatory university fees for all of your classes.
 The Dorothy Lemelson Foundation pays tuition only for the classes.

 - You are expected to complete your “Program of Study” form by the end of your first year in the program.
-These forms are available at UNR Graduate School Website.
+These forms are available at University Graduate School Website.

 - You are responsible for all paperwork pertaining to your degree.
-The UNR Graduate School and UNR Office of Admissions and Records can answer your questions pertaining to UNR paperwork.
+The University Graduate School and UNR Office of Admissions and Records can answer your questions pertaining to University paperwork.

 - Immunizations for COVID, MMR and TD are required for all students.
 Make sure you are up to date before the program starts.